azraeldeathangel/azraeldeathangel.github.io/README.md

-# Anubis' Jekyll Site
+# Thanatos' Jekyll Site

-Welcome to Anubis' personal website repository.
+Welcome to Thanatos' personal website repository.
 This site is built with Jekyll and serves as a blog and personal information hub.
 Below is a guide to the project's structure and instructions on how to get started.

 ## Project Structure